RetroDECK/ES-DE/FAQ.md

 ## Why does it take a long time for ES-DE to resume after I've exited a game?

-With a few notable exceptions like the Valve Steam system on all platforms and the MAME standalone emulator on Windows, ES-DE will wait for emulators and games to fully exit before it resumes.
+With a few notable exceptions like the Valve Steam system, ES-DE will wait for emulators and games to fully exit before it resumes.
 Some emulators take quite some time to fully exit (sometimes even after their application windows have been destroyed).
 This may make it seem as if ES-DE is hanging although it's actually waiting for the launched child process to exit.
 Another reason for a delayed resume is if a custom event script is executed on game end which itself takes a long time to run.
-If you have such a custom setup then there is a way to work around this by executing scripts as background processes, which is documented [here](INSTALL.md#custom-event-scripts).
+If you have such a custom setup then there is a way to work around this by executing scripts as background processes.
+How this is accomplished is documented in the _Custom event scripts_ section of the [Building and advanced configuration](INSTALL.md#custom-event-scripts) document.

 ## I have many games with multiple files, is there a way to show these as single entries?